ebobby/tracing.js/README.md

 * depth
   Trace depth, an integer representing the depth of traced calls.
 (This is not a stack depth per se).

+Returns Tracing.js itself so calls can be chained.

 Examples:

 ```javascript